Rate and Review Your Child's Service

 An early childhood service must have and display a complaints policy

-A typical complaints policy will state that the complainant should first speak to the person in-charge / the boss / the supervisor / the manager.
+The complaints policy will typically state that the complainant should first speak to the person in-charge / the boss / the supervisor or the manager.

 We suggest that you write your complaint down using the complaint form and give this to the person in charge when first speaking to him/ her.
 This will tell the person in charge that your complaint should be taken seriously and they will have to provide a written response.
 If you don't get a response that you are happy with then take your response directly to the Ministry of Education.